 Fund performance is measured at a number of different levels.
 The objective of the Fund is to outperform the actuarial discount rate.
+The Policy Portfolio is selected by the Committee, with advice from the LCPF Investment Panel, and LPP I, the delegated investment manager, and is expected to generate returns above the discount rate over the long run.

-The performance of the pooling arrangements is monitored via regular reporting and through quarterly Panel meetings.
-Performance for LPP I is measured against the policy portfolio benchmark.
+The performance of the pooling arrangements is monitored via regular reporting and through quarterly Investment Panel meetings.
+Performance for LPP I is measured against the policy portfolio.
 LPP I seeks to outperform the policy portfolio on a risk adjusted basis, via active sub-asset class selection, selecting the best stocks/managers for each of the pools and by implementing investments in a low cost manner.
-Performance for the investment pools is measured against widely used and transparent benchmarks and appropriate targets.
+Performance for the investment pools is measured against widely used and transparent benchmarks.